 Messier was a voracious comet hunter, but he found that the quality of telescopes at the time made it easy to confuse the fuzzy, blazing balls of ice with the hazy nebulae that dot the night sky.
 While searching for a comet that Edmond Halley had predicted would return in 1758, Messier discovered a hazy patch in the sky, which he would later add to his catalog as Messier 1, or M1.
 Studying the nebula over time revealed that, unlike a comet, it didn't move across the night sky, and thus was a completely different feature.

 After a few other misidentifications, Messier was determined to put together a catalog of these objects in order to prevent other astronomers from making the same mistake.
 M1 became his first entry.
 Although he credited himself with its discovery in his first publication of the Messier catalog, he acknowledged Bevis' original finding in subsequent versions after receiving a letter from the astronomer.
-Messier went on to expand his list to include 110 objects, most of them supernova remnants.
-[50 Fabulous Deep-Space Nebula Photos]
+Messier went on to expand his list to include 110 objects, including a few other nebulae along with star clusters and galaxies.

 Around 1844, British astronomer William Parsons, the third Earl of Rosse, sketched the nebula.
-The resemblance of the image to a crustacean led to M1's other name, the Crab Nebula.
+The resemblance of that image to a crustacean led to M1's other name, the Crab Nebula.

 In the early 20th century, astronomers were able to take more detailed measurements of M1 and determined that it is expanding.
-Working backwards, they determined its origination date, and matched the explosion up with observations from Chinese and Native American records.
+Working backwards, they determined its origination date, and matched the explosion up with observations from 11th-century records.

 The guts of the nebula